mx1001/hardops_manual/docs/introduction.md

 **[XDUGEF](https://xdugef.tripod.com/)**

->There is no magic button.
+> There is no magic button.
 It won't make a better artist.
-All our tool can do is
-enable you to be the maximum you.
+All our tool can do is enable you to be the maximum you.
 The idea is the quicker you can work / make mistakes / corrections deviations and of course evolution.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PL0RqAjByAphEUuI2JDxIjjCQtfTRQlRh0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-<iframe width="560" height="315" src="https://www.youtube.com/watch?v=KqJ3X8EiPGw" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/videoseries?list=PL0RqAjByAphHoCDKWy6OU4BwB7hTi8lo_" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ---